 Use the Category component to group related elements.
 For example, you might have one category called “Videos.”
 That will follow all videos on your website.

-Of course, you can create subcategories within categories as well.
+Of course, you can create subcategories within categories for event goal tracking as well.
 For example, you might have one category called “Instructional Videos” and another called “Funny Videos.”

 The Action component identifies the kind of action that the user takes on the element.
 “Play” is an example of an action that would be applied to the “Videos” category.

 Additionally, “Stop” and “Pause” are valid actions for videos.